soumak77/firebase-mock/README.md

 assert(gotValue === true);
 ```

-## Specifying data

-You can specify the default data to be used by setting `MockFirebase.DEFAULT_DATA` to an object.
-You can also
-specify data per-instance by adding a second arg to the constructor:  `new MockFirebase(ANY_URLISH_STRING, dataToUse);`

 ## API

 All the regular Firebase methods are(?) supported.
 In addition, the following test-related methods exist: